Alex300/personal/README.md

 personal
 ========

-The module of job search and the employees for Cotonti.
+Job search and the employees module for Cotonti CMS (http://cotonto.com).

+Vacancies of the companies.
+Users Resumes.

+Russian documentation: